christianhelle/refitter/docs/docfx_project/articles/examples.md

         /// <remarks>This can only be done by the logged in user.</remarks>
         /// <param name="body">Created user object</param>
         /// <returns>successful operation</returns>
-        /// <throws cref="ApiException">Thrown when the request returns a non-success status code.</throws>
+        /// <exception cref="ApiException">Thrown when the request returns a non-success status code.</exception>
         [Headers("Accept: application/json, application/xml")]
         [Post("/user")]
         Task CreateUser([Body] User body);